quiltedhills/htfc3-kubejs_patches/README.md

 • Recipe overhauls for permanent light sources (type 'permanent' into JEI to find them!) <br/>
 • Fixed the nourishment effect preventing your character from getting hungry <br/>
 &nbsp; &nbsp; ◦ Nourishment will still make you not get hungry for some time, but not to an extreme it did before <br/>
-• Hopefully fixed the infamous pollution crash <br/>
+• Hopefully fixed the infamous snowstorm crash <br/>
 • Made IE Blast Furnaces functional for making blooms and pig iron <br/>
 • Added item repair recipes for things like jetpacks and clothing
 • Added custom magnets to replace the Create SA copper magnet <br/>